Maximal equilateral sets: Introduction

 and

 respectively.
 See \cite{JL} for further background on the geometry of Banach spaces. \begin{definition} A subset $A\subseteq X$ is \emph{$\lambda$-equilateral} if $\norm{\vx-\vy}=\lambda$ for all $\set{\vx,\vy}\in \binom{A}{2}$.
 A set $A\subseteq X$ is \emph{equilateral} if $A$ is $\lambda$-equilateral for some $\lambda>0$.
 An equilateral set $A\subseteq X$ is \emph{maximal} if there does not exist an equilateral set $A'\subseteq X$ with $A\subsetneqq A'$. \end{definition} It is clear that a $\lambda$-equilateral set is a maximal equilateral set if and only if it does not lie on a sphere of radius $\lambda$.
 Also, $A$ is $\lambda$-equilateral if and only if the balls $B(\vc,\lambda/2)$, $\vc\in A$, are pairwise touching.
-It follows (as observed by Petty \cite{Petty} and Soltan \cite{Soltan}) by a result of Danzer and Gr\"unbaum \cite{DG} that an equilateral set in a $d$\dimensional normed space has cardinality at most $2^d$ with equality only if the unit ball is an affine cube, that is, only if the space is isometric to $\ell_\infty^d$.
+It follows (as observed by Petty \cite{Petty} and P.~S.~Soltan \cite{Soltan}) by a result of Danzer and Gr\"unbaum \cite{DG} that an equilateral set in a $d$\dimensional normed space has cardinality at most $2^d$ with equality only if the unit ball is an affine cube, that is, only if the space is isometric to $\ell_\infty^d$, and in that case only if the set consists of all the vertices of some $\ell_\infty^d$-ball.
 For a survey on equilateral sets, see \cite{Swanepoel2004}.
 See also \cite{Swanepoel2008} for recent results on the existence of large equilateral sets in finite\dimensional spaces.
 This paper will be exclusively concerned with maximal equilateral sets. \begin{definition} Let $m(X)$ denote the minimum cardinality of a maximal equilateral set in the normed space $X$. \end{definition} It follows from the above-mentioned result of Danzer and Gr\"unbaum that $m(X)\leq 2^d$ if $\dim X=d$.